MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 270.
+Closest Binary Search Tree Value
+Given the root of a binary search tree and a target value, return the value in the BST that is closest to the target.

 # LeetCode 283.
 Move Zeroes
 Given an integer array nums, move all 0's to the end of it while maintaining the relative order of the non-zero elements.